Road Safety Manual

 The initiative was followed by the creation of the World Bank's Global Road Safety Facility (GRSF), which supported the development of new road safety management guidelines to assist countries in implementing the World Report's recommendations.
 The GRSF funded road safety management capacity reviews and the establishment and support of international professional networks.
 It established a Memorandum of Understanding with iRAP and other international networks such as the International Road Federations (IRF), International Road Traffic and Accident Database (IRTAD), and the International Road Policing Organization (RoadPOL).

-Further guielines on interventions were produced under the umbrella of the newly created United Nations Road Safety Collaboration (UNRSC) which was called for by a UN General Assembly resoulution in 2004 (A/Res/58/289).
+Further guidelines on interventions were produced under the umbrella of the newly created United Nations Road Safety Collaboration (UNRSC) which was called for by a UN General Assembly resolution in 2004 (A/Res/58/289).
 The international Road Assessment Programme (iRAP) was launched providing a key network safety assessment tool for LMICs.
 The launch of the OECD's Towards Zero report brought together and further reinforced the Safe System and new thinking on approaches to road safety management (OECD, 2008).
-The highly visible Make Roads Safe campaign and reports were launched by the Commission for Global Road Safety (2006, 2008, 2011) and caught worldwide media attetntion.
-Towards the end of the decade, the first ever global Ministerial Conference on Road Safety took place in Moscow, which provided formal endorsement at the ighest level of the need for global action.
+The highly visible Make Roads Safe campaign and reports were launched by the Commission for Global Road Safety (2006, 2008, 2011) and caught worldwide media attention.
+Towards the end of the decade, the first ever global Ministerial Conference on Road Safety took place in Moscow, which provided formal endorsement at the highest level of the need for global action.
 In a series of statements, the Multilateral Development Banks (led by the World Bank) promised a coordinated response for scaled-up investment in road safety management capacity and for road safety to find its place in mainstream infrastructure projects (MDB, 2009, 2011, 2012).

-The abovementioned initiatives resulted in the unanimous adoption of a resolution by the United Nations General Assembly in 2010 announcing the Decade of Action for Road Safety 2011-2020.
+The above mentioned initiatives resulted in the unanimous adoption of a resolution by the United Nations General Assembly in 2010 announcing the Decade of Action for Road Safety 2011-2020.
 This was followed by the launch of a Global Plan produced by the UN Road Safety Collaboration in 2011 (UN, 2010a; UNRSC, 2011a).

 The goal that was set as part of the first Decade of Action aimed to stabilise and then reduce forecast road deaths by 2020 (WHO, 2013).
 This represented an estimated saving of 5 million lives (Figure 2.1) and 50 million fewer serious injuries, with an overall benefit of more than US$3 trillion (Guria, 2009).